maddigits/maddigits.github.com/_posts/2013-09-04-javascript-variable-hoisting.md

 I would like to, again, recommend this excellent book by Douglas Crockford, "[JavaScript: The Good Parts][book]".
-It will surely help you to understand JavaScript and avoid a lot of commom errors.
+It will surely help you to understand JavaScript and avoid a lot of common errors.

 [book]:http://amzn.to/14ZmSmZ